brendanhuddleston18/reading-notes/code201reading-notes/class02notes.md

 # Class 02 Reading Notes

+## Why are these subjects important?

+HTML, CSS, and JavaScript are important to know because they are the building blocks of websites.
+They rely on eachother and are intertwined in order to make a website functional and appealing to the eye!

 ## Continue Reading Intro. to HTML

 1. It is important to use semantics in our HTML in order to give elements purpose.
 Semantic elements serve a role in the HTML document and also help paint the picture of what certain elements' tasks are for other developers who might be looking at your code.